rodkevich/tbd/README.md

 `docker-compose up`
 Turn-off server container if you want to run server locally then:
 RUN: `go run ./cmd/task5/server/server.go `

-`WARNING`:
-If you have any docker volumes attached to a postgres instance - init.sql won't work.
-Before running a server detach them using :
-`docker-compose down --volumes`
-Or : create pg migrations from ./cmd/task5/config/migrations/init.sql manually

 Structure:
 `pkg`